enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-25_lazy-strict-eval.typ

 })

 This is very similar to infinite lists in Haskell, which are possible due to Haskell's laziness.
-This reference node is a way to introduce laziness into a strict context, as references are only expanded when interacted with.
+This reference node is a way to introduce laziness even in a strict context, as references are only expanded when interacted with.

 = Strict Evaluation